-A 1,500-year-old mosaic inscription discovered in what was the city of Bethsaida, Israel could be proof that the place was once the home of the Apostles of Jesus Christ, Saint Peter and Andrew, as reported in a medieval travel log.
+A 1,500-year-old mosaic inscription discovered recently in what was the city of Bethsaida, Israel could be proof that the place was once the home of the apostles of Jesus Christ, Saint Peter and Andrew.

 While traveling from Capernaum to Kursi, Willibald stayed overnight at a place he was told, “is Bethsaida from which came Peter and Andrew.
 There is now a church where…their house [previously was].”

 Greek inscription mentions Saint Peter Apostle of Jesus Christ

 The inscription was translated by Prof. Leah Di Segni of Hebrew University and Prof. Yaakov Ashkenazi of Kinneret College in the latest press release of the excavation project, which explains the findings of the season.

 It references a donor, “Constantine, the servant of Christ,” and continues with a petition for intercession by Saint Peter, “chief and commander of the heavenly apostles,” a title routinely used by Byzantine Christian writers to refer to the Apostle Peter.

 Framed with a round medallion made of two lines of black tesserae, the inscription forms part of a larger mosaic floor in the church’s sacristy that is partly decorated with floral patterns, the excavation project’s announcement explains.

 “This discovery is our strongest indicator that Peter had a special association with the basilica, and it was likely dedicated to him,” said Steven Notley, academic director of the dig.
 “Since Byzantine Christian tradition routinely identified Peter’s home in Bethsaida, and not in Capernaum as is often thought today, it seems likely that the basilica commemorates his house.”